How to talk about marriage with your boyfriend

 For both, men and women.

-For women, because we fear rejection and the possibility of a breakup.
-And for men, because they fear to face the topic altogether.
+For us girls because we fear rejection and are afraid that the confrontation could lead to a breakup.
+And for men, because they don’t like to talk about commitment altogether.

 The idea that he might have to give up his freedom and independence on a single day for the rest of his life, scares most men to death.

-But what if you could bring up marriage in a way that does not stress him out or bring tears to your eyes.
+But what if you could bring up marriage in a way that does not stress him out or bring tears to your eyes?
+I have done it a couple of times and decided to finally share my approach on the blog.

-However, before you even attempt to ask your boyfriend if he wants to marry you, you should first ask yourself if you really want to marry him.
+Before you even attempt to ask your boyfriend if he ever wants to marry you, you should first ask yourself if you really want to marry him.

 Why do I want to get married?